0xc0ffeec0de/InnocenceCrypto/README.md

     python innocence-crypto.py
 ```

-Or Make the file executable with the following command
+Or make the file executable with the following command

 ```console
     chmod +x innocence-crypto.py